Goa Gajah (Elephant Cave): Visitor’s Info & Entrance Fees (Updated 2026)

 The Elephant Cave itself, with it’s intricately carved entrance, was designed to serve as a sanctuary for monks and priests seeking enlightenment.
 The Ganesha statue and Shiva lingams suggest that Bali’s Hindu past is deep-rooted.

-The set of bathing pools with fountains in front of the cave were buried for centuries and only rediscovered in 1954.
 This reveals that the site once functioned as a place of ritual purification.
 Balinese people have long believed that sacred water holds purifying and protective properties.

 Fun Facts about Goa Gajah